Title

 All authorized agencies recruiting overseas workers must ensure pre-employment medical examinations are conducted at clinics accredited by the MOH-MOLE Joint Committee, with sanctions for non-compliance.

-• Medical examinations must be conducted only by clinics accredited by the MOH-MOLE Joint Committee.
+• Authorized agencies must send workers for pre-employment medical examinations only to medical clinics accredited by the MOH–MOLE Joint Committee.

 Analyze Cases Smarter, Faster